alessio-ferone/exocfm.github.io/docs.md

 High-resolution atmospheric retrieval of exoplanets remains a relatively under-explored problem in astrophysics and planetary science, owing to the strongly non-linear nature of the underlying physics and chemistry, the ill-posedness of the inverse problem, and the severe computational challenges induced by the high dimensionality of spectroscopic observations.

-To address these challenges, we introduced MST-FMPE, a novel FMPE-based retrieval framework that leverages recent advances in neural architectures, such as Transformers, to process high-resolution spectral data in a multi-scale fashion to infer the joint posterior distribution of atmospheric parameters.
-To support this study, we constructed a dedicated simulated dataset comprising high-resolution spectra, planetary system–level auxiliary information, and atmospheric parameters governing the observations.
+To address these challenges, we introduce MST-FMPE, a novel FMPE-based retrieval framework that leverages recent advances in neural architectures, such as Transformers, to process high-resolution spectral data in a multi-scale fashion to infer the joint posterior distribution of atmospheric parameters.
+To support this study, we construct a dedicated simulated dataset comprising high-resolution spectra, planetary system–level auxiliary information, and atmospheric parameters governing the observations.

-Using a comprehensive set of posterior evaluation metrics that probe complementary aspects of predictive performance, we observed clear trade-offs between accuracy, computational efficiency, and posterior quality.
+Using a comprehensive set of posterior evaluation metrics that probe complementary aspects of predictive performance, we observe clear trade-offs between accuracy, computational efficiency, and posterior quality.
 While MST-FMPE and FMPE achieve lower regression errors than NPE, these gains in pointwise accuracy do not translate into improved uncertainty quantification.
 NPE consistently produces better-calibrated and more reliable posteriors, with higher coverage and closer agreement with reference distributions, whereas FMPE-based methods exhibit mild overconfidence and larger distributional discrepancies.
 Although MST-FMPE reduces the number of trainable parameters, its multi-scale Transformer architecture incurs substantially higher computational cost and longer sampling times.

 A key limiting factor for both FMPE and MST-FMPE is the reliance on few-fixed-step ODE solvers during sampling, which constrains the accuracy of the ODE trajectory and likely obscures the potential benefits of our contributions, as well as, of the FMPE approach, in general.